Faithmilly2021/simple_shell/README.md

 **Author**
 Faith Milidzani Ncube
+Damilola Rebecca

 **How to use**

 **Requirements**
-All files are compiled in ubuntu 20.04
+All files are compiled in ubuntu 20.04 LTS
-C programs and functions are compiled  with gcc
-Code must use the Betty style, betty-style.pl
+C programs and functions are compiled  with gcc using the options -Wall -Werror -Wextra -pedantic -std=gnu89 Code must use the Betty style, betty-style.pl

 **How to compile**